lmatosevic/pm2-logrotate-ext/README.md

 ## Description

 PM2 module to automatically rotate logs of processes managed by PM2.
+This is a forked version of original [pm2-logrotate](https://github.com/pm2-hive/pm2-logrotate) with some extended features.

 New features in this forked version:
 - Added new configuration flag `forced` which specifies if logs should be rotated on `rotateInterval` cron.

-- Fixed bugs with initializing default values for boolean configuration flags
+All credits for the original rotator go to the pm2-logrotate [authors and contributors](https://github.com/pm2-hive/pm2-logrotate/graphs/contributors)

 ## Install